 The board regularly assesses director independence having regard to the criteria outlined in the Principles.
 To enable this process, the directors must provide all information that may be relevant to the assessment.
-During the 2015 financial year Richard S Treagus and Bruce A Hancox who were appointed as directors on 9 July 2014 consider themselves to be independent.
+During the 2016 financial year Richard S Treagus and Bruce A Hancox consider themselves to be independent.